Lordship of Codiford Farleigh

 History of the Manor of Codiford Farleigh or Lancorla

-The Manor of Codiford Farleigh or Lancorla
+The Manor of Codiford Farleigh

 The Lordship of the Manor of Codiford Farleigh, otherwise known as Codiford-Farlegh, Lancorla, Cudiford or Cotford Farlo, is a feudal lordship in the county of Cornwall.
 It was first recorded in 1066 in the reign of King Edward the Confessor and has a history to 1533 in the reign of King Henry VIII.
 Over the centuries, the Lordship was recorded in historical documents and books with the aforementioned different name variants.